-Table 4-5 Implementation Summary for PM- 4: Continue to Conduct Community Outreach Activities Implementation Item Discussion Benefits This measure continues the outreach with the public about the aircraft noise and operational environment associated with FLL.
-Rationale The BCAD is recommending PM-4 because outreach is critical for information sharing and discussion of concerns and enables it to better understand, investigate and respond to community concerns.
+Table 4 5 IMPLEMENTATION SUMMARY FOR PM 4: CONDUCT COMMUNITY OUTREACH ACTIVITIES Implementation Item Discussion Benefits This measure continues the outreach with the public about the aircraft noise and operational environment associated with FLL.
+Rationale BCAD is recommending PM-4 because outreach is critical for information sharing and discussion of concerns and enables it to better understand, investigate and respond to community concerns.
 Responsible Parties BCAD.
-Estimated Costs \$80,000 annually for preparation of outreach materials, ANAC support and periodic community outreach.
+Estimated Costs BCAD will continue to fund public outreach activities as a part of its annual operating expenses.
 Funding Sources BCAD.
 The FAA will not pay for ongoing operational costs.
 Requirements Adequate resources for the continuation of the program.
 The program's establishment and continuation is subject to the availability of resources and it may be temporarily or permanently suspended at any time.
-Estimated Schedule This measure is already implemented; the BCAD will continue to conduct community outreach activities.
+Estimated Schedule This measure is already implemented; BCAD will continue to conduct community outreach activities.